Aventine Hill: Etymology and mythology

 Most Roman sources trace the name of the hill to a legendary king Aventinus.
 Servius identifies two kings of that name, one ancient Italic, and one Alban, both said to have been buried on the hill in remote antiquity.
 Servius believes that the hill was named after the ancient Italic king Aventinus.
-He rejects Varro's proposition that the Sabines named the hill after the nearby Aventus river; likewise, he believes that the Aventinus who was fathered by Hercules on Rhea Silvia was likely named after the Aventine Hill.
+He rejects Varro's proposition that the Sabines named the hill after the nearby Avens river (modern-day Velino); likewise, he believes that the Aventinus who was fathered by Hercules on Rhea Silvia was likely named after the Aventine Hill.

 The Aventine was a significant site in Roman mythology.
 In Virgil's Aeneid, a cave on the Aventine's rocky slope next the river is home to the monstrous Cacus, killed by Hercules for stealing Geryon's cattle.
 In Rome's founding myth, the divinely fathered twins Romulus and Remus hold a contest of augury, whose outcome determines the right to found, name and lead a new city, and to determine its site.
 In most versions of the story, Remus sets up his augural tent on the Aventine; Romulus sets his up on the Palatine.

 Each sees a number of auspicious birds (aves) that signify divine approval but Remus sees fewer than Romulus.
 Romulus goes on to found the city of Rome at the site of his successful augury.
 An earlier variant, found in Ennius and some later sources, has Romulus perform his augury on one of the Aventine Hills.
 Remus performs his elsewhere, perhaps on the southeastern height, the lesser of the Aventine's two hills, which has been tentatively identified with Ennius' Mons Murcus.

 Skutsch (1961) regards Ennius' variant as the most likely, with Romulus's Palatine augury as a later development, after common usage had extended the Aventine's name – formerly used for only the greater, northeastern height – to include its lesser neighbour.
 Augural rules and the mythos itself required that each twin take his auspices at a different place; therefore Romulus, who won the contest and founded the city, was repositioned to the more fortunate Palatine, the traditional site of Rome's foundation.
 The less fortunate Remus, who lost not only the contest but later, his life, remained on the Aventine: Servius notes the Aventine's reputation as a haunt of "inauspicious birds".